mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### How to update your DevOps Console?

-In case of on-premise Console, to use these features, you have to update:
+In the case of on-premise Console, to use these features, you have to update:

 * Console Backend v3.2.0 (`nexus.mia-platform.eu/api-console/backend:3.2.0`)